crystal-ball/eslint-config-eloquence/README.md

 - 🔋 Manages all ESLint dependencies for simple setup and version maintenance
 - 🧐 Intelligently adjusts error severity for style and formatting rules for development workflows
-- 😲 Smartly overrides configurations for Storybook, Cypress, webpack and Jest files.
+- 😲 Smartly overrides configurations for Storybook, Cypress, webpack, MDX and Jest files.
 - ✅ React Testing Library and Jest DOM rules
 - 😍 Fully integrated with linting for Prettier formatting
 - 🌲 Includes Cypress tests specific ruleset
 - 👮‍♀️ Supports linting TypeScript projects
+- 📝 Supports linting MDX files

 The most important opinion of Eloquence is that linters shouldn't get in your way while developing, so outside test environments all rules related to styling